Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-We first give a quick review about rigid analytic spaces, following \cite{Hu96}.
+We first give a quick review about rigid spaces, following \cite{Hu96}.

 Let $K$ be a complete non-archimedean extension of $\Q_p$.
-Denote by $\RK$ to be the category of \emph{rigid analytic adic spaces over $\Spa(K)$}; namely its objects consist of adic spaces that are locally of finite type over $\Spa(K,\calO_K)$.
+Denote by $\RK$ the category of \emph{rigid spaces over $\Spa(K)$}; namely its objects consist of adic spaces that are locally of finite type over $\Spa(K,\calO_K)$.
 Then for any $X\in \RK$, it can be covered by affinoid open subspaces, where each of them is of the form $\Spa(A,A^+)$ with $A$ being a quotient of the convergent power series ring $K\langle T_1,\ldots , T_n\rangle$ for some $n$.
-Here $A^+$ is an integrally closed open subring of $A$ that is of topologically finite type over $\calO_K$, and $A$ is complete with respect to the topology on $K$.
-By the finite type condition it can be showed that any such $A^+$ is equal to $A^\circ$, the subring consisting of all power-bounded elements in $A$ (\cite{Hu94}, 4.4).
-So we abbreviate $\Spa(A,A^\circ)$ as $\Spa(A)$ in this setting.
-And in the following discussion we always assume $X$ to be a rigid analytic adic space (or rigid space in short) over $\Spa(K)$, unless otherwise mentioned.
+Here $A^+$ is an integrally closed open subring of $A$ that is of topologically finite type over $\calO_K$, and $A$ is complete with respect to the $p$-adic topology on $K$.
+By the finite type condition it can be showed that any such $A^+$ is equal to $A^\circ$, the subring consisting of all power-bounded elements in $A$ (\cite[4.4]{Hu94}).
+So to simplify the notation we abbreviate $\Spa(A,A^\circ)$ as $\Spa(A)$ in this setting.
+Unless otherwise mentioned, in the following discussion we always assume $X$ to be a rigid space over $\Spa(K)$.

 For each adic space $X$, we can define two presheaves: $\calO_X$ and $\calO_X^+$, such that when the affinoid space $U=\Spa(B,B^+)\subset X$ is open and $B$ is complete, we have